secretstartups/handbook/hiring/recruiting-framework/coordinator/index.html.md

       - Has the Entity been selected based on the New Hire's location?
    1. [Generate the contract within Greenhouse](/handbook/hiring/recruiting-framework/ces-contract-processes) using a template based on the details found in the offer package.
    1. Contact the recruiter or new team member to gather any missing pieces of information (note: the address can be found on the background check information page).
-   1. The Signatory will be either the Recruiting Manager, VP of Recruiting, Chief People Officer, or the CES for PEOs.
+   1. The Signatory will be either the Talent Acquisition Manager, VP of Talent Acquisition, Chief People Officer, or the CES for PEOs.
 This can be determinted by the Candidate Expereince Specialist sending a message to the Contracts to Sign channel in Slack.
    1. The entity will be selected based on the new hire's location.
    1. Ensure that, if the contract was created outside of Greenhouse, the contract has been reviewed and approved by the Senior Director of Legal Affairs or a Total Rewards Analyst.
-   1. [Stage the contract in DocuSign from within Greenhouse](/handbook/hiring/recruiting-framework/ces-contract-processes), which emails the contract to the signing parties, with the recruiter, recruiting manager, and the hiring manager cc'd.
+   1. [Stage the contract in DocuSign from within Greenhouse](/handbook/hiring/recruiting-framework/ces-contract-processes), which emails the contract to the signing parties, with the recruiter, talent acquisition manager, and the hiring manager cc'd.
 It will be sent to the designated signatory as previously determined in Offer Details.
    1. When the contract is signed by all parties, the Candidate Experience Specialist will verify that the start date in Greenhouse is correct.
      - Ensure the candidate has completed the PIAA section with either a `Yes` and the specific details **or** `None`.
 (Its important that it is not just a GitLab or Github link and more specific info.)
      - If the candidate has specified a `Yes` and the specific details, make the People Experience team aware in our private group slack channel to kick off approval process.
    1. **Before marking the candidate as hired** the Candidate Experience Specialist will reject the candidate from any other active roles including roles for which they are a prospect (without sending a rejection email). _NOTE: If this step is skipped, the profile will not be exported to Bamboo HR when the candidate is marked as hired._
    1. **Before marking the candidate as hired** the CES will ping the recruiter and give them 24 hours to contact/reject all other active candidates.
 Once this is complete, the CES can proceed with hiring in GH.
    1. **Before marking the candidate as hired** the CES will verify if the listed Recruiter and Coordinator in the `Details` >  `Source & Responsibility` section of the candidate's profile is correct to ensure accuracy in reporting.
    1. The CES will mark the candidate as "Hired" in Greenhouse: _when prompted, select the option to close the req._ Please note, the new hire's BambooHR profile will be generated automatically by the [Greenhouse to BambooHR sync](/handbook/people-group/engineering/gh-bhr-sync/) that runs every 15 minutes.
    1. Once the new hire's profile in BambooHR is generated, The Candidate Experience Specialist will upload the signed contract and the completed background check into the BambooHR profile.